 Moreover, other parties could have blocking patent rights to products made using the Aversion® Technology.
-The Company is aware of certain United States and International pending patent applications owned by third parties claiming abuse deterrent technologies.
+The Company is aware of certain United States and international pending patent applications owned by third parties claiming abuse deterrent technologies, including at least one application which, if issued in its present form, may encompass our lead product candidate.
 If such patent applications result in issued patents, with claims encompassing our Aversion® Technology or products, the Company may need to obtain a license to such patents, should one be available, or alternatively, alter the Aversion® Technology so as to avoid infringing such third-party patents.
 If the Company is unable to obtain a license on commercially reasonable terms, the Company could be restricted or prevented from commercializing products utilizing the Aversion® Technology.
 Additionally, any alterations to the Aversion® Technology in view of pending third-party patent applications could be time consuming and costly and may not result in technologies or products that are non-infringing or commercially viable.